-One of the oldest castles in Scotland, Old Wick Castle is a site managed by Historic Environment Scotland, and is thought to have been built sometime in the 12th century.
+One of the oldest castles in Scotland, Old Wick Castle is a site managed by Historic Environment Scotland and is thought to have been built sometime in the 12th century.

 The Castle is a walkable distance from the town of Wick, and you can follow the Telford Trail along the harbour and up through the quarry before meeting the road – there’s space for cars to park at the far end of the road.

-Detailed history of the castle is unknown, but during the 12th century, it was Norwegian power that ruled over the areas of Caithness and Sutherland, as well as the Northern Isles of Orkney and Shetland.
+A detailed history of the castle is unknown, but during the 12th century, it was Norwegian power that ruled over the areas of Caithness and Sutherland, as well as the Northern Isles of Orkney and Shetland.
 It’s thought that Earl Harald Maddadson, who was half Scottish and half Norse, built the castle to be his mainland stay of power.

-You can continue the John O’Groats trail past the castle or if you’re looking for other places to explore along the Caithness coastline besides Old Wick Castle, you could also visit the Whaligoe Steps, or Lybster Harbour.
+You can continue the John O’Groats trail past the castle or if you’re looking for other places to explore along the Caithness coastline beside Old Wick Castle, you could also visit the Whaligoe Steps, or Lybster Harbour.
 Or, if you’re feeling adventurous, take a trip during the summer season with Caithness Seacoast!